jestjs/jest/website/versioned_docs/version-29.7/Troubleshooting.md

 :::note

 The `--runInBand` cli option makes sure Jest runs the test in the same process rather than spawning processes for individual tests.
-Normally Jest parallelizes test runs across processes but it is hard to debug many processes at the same time.
+Normally Jest parallelizes test runs across processes but it is hard to debug many processes at the same time. if --workerIdleMemoryLimit is set _before_ attempting to use the Node.js debugger, it's necessary to _unset_ it before attempting to use the Node.js debugger.
 :::

 ## Debugging in VS Code